-When you have an emergency, the Hennepin County Sheriff's Communications Division is likely your first call for help.
-When a telecommunicator receives a call, he or she quickly determines the situation and notifies the police or fire department in the city where the emergency is occurring.
-The telecommunicator also notifies emergency medical services and other first responders as needed.
-The Communications Division is located in Golden Valley and dispatches for 24 police departments 20 fire departments in 37 communities.
+When you have an emergency, the Hennepin County Sheriff's Office 911 Emergency Communications Facility (911 ECF) is likely your first call for help.
+When a dispatcher receives a call, he or she quickly determines the situation and notifies the police or fire department in the city where the emergency is occurring.
+The dispatcher also notifies emergency medical services and other first responders as needed.
+The Sheriff's Office 911-ECF is located in Plymouth and it is one of the largest consolidated dispatch centers in the Upper Midwest.

-While dispatching emergency 911 calls is the core function of the Communications Division, many other emergency communications responsibilities take place behind the scenes.
-To improve communications and emergency preparedness among all Hennepin County first responders, Communications Division personnel continue to implement an 800-MHz trunked radio system.
+While dispatching emergency 911 calls is the core function of the 911 Dispatch Division, many other emergency communications responsibilities take place behind the scenes.
+To improve communications and emergency preparedness among all Hennepin County first responders, 911 Dispatch Division personnel continue to implement an 800-MHz trunked radio system.
 The 800 MHz radio system allows agencies to talk with each other directly on a common frequency throughout the county.

 The Sheriff's 911 Dispatch Division trains local police and fire departments how to use the Sheriff's Office 800-MHz trunked radio system.